The health and vitality of Vancouver's communities is one of the reasons the city is considered one of the best places on earth to live.

 - Comprehensive childcare and child development strategies

-- Inclusive, equitable programs and capacity building for Aboriginal Peoples
+- Inclusive, equitable programs and capacity building for Indigenous Peoples

 - Care and assistance for disadvantaged seniors